jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2.4.11    What does the “Use Spam Fingerprint Filter" in the advanced settings mean?
+2.4.11    What does the "Use Spam Fingerprint Filter" in the advanced settings mean?

 Extract the email fingerprint features and match them with those in the system spam feature library.
 Reject those matching emails.